aphelyon/cs4720-final-project/README.md

 10 pts - Device Shake
 - Your app responds in an appropriate way to a device shake.
 "Made up" usages that don't make sense will not earn many points.
 (10: Excellent, 8: Good, 6: Reasonable, 4: Has issues, 2: Poor, 0: Does not work)

-15 pts - Build and consume your own web service using a third-party platform (i.e Firebase)
-- Your app uses a web service that requires some level of serious customization.
-A good example is Firebase, a mobile-ready cloud-based database you can use for free.
-(15: Excellent, 12: Good, 9: Reasonable, 6: Has issues, 3: Poor, 0: Does not work)